Tell median real estate price is $232,865, which is more expensive than 35.4% of the neighborhoods in Texas and 25.5% of the neighborhoods in the U.S.

 An interesting characteristic about the Tell neighborhood is that there are more incarcerated people living here than 99.7% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Tell neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Tell neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-10.1% of commuters here travel more than one hour just one-way to work.
+13.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.5% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.2% of all neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the Tell neighborhood, 51.4% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 19.8% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (17.4%), and 11.3% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Tell neighborhood, 50.3% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 21.2% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (14.8%), and 11.9% in manufacturing and laborer occupations.

-In the Tell neighborhood in Childress, TX, residents most commonly identify their ethnicity or ancestry as Mexican (22.5%).
-There are also a number of people of German ancestry (6.7%), and residents who report English roots (5.5%), and some of the residents are also of Irish ancestry (5.3%), along with some Scottish ancestry residents (2.4%), among others.
+In the Tell neighborhood in Childress, TX, residents most commonly identify their ethnicity or ancestry as Mexican (23.9%).
+There are also a number of people of English ancestry (8.1%), and residents who report German roots (7.2%), and some of the residents are also of Irish ancestry (5.0%), along with some French ancestry residents (2.2%), among others.